-Adam Golodner is a Senior Counsel in the Global Cybersecurity and Privacy practice of Arnold & Porter Kaye Scholer LLP, focusing on global cyber issues relating to policy, litigation, governance, and transactions.
-Adam has a unique career spanning more than 25 years of leadership positions in business, academia, and government focused on the intersection of law, policy, technology, national security, economics, and markets.
+Adam Golodner is a Senior Counsel in the Global Cybersecurity and Privacy practice of Arnold & Porter, focusing on global cyber issues relating to policy, litigation, governance and transactions.
+Adam has a unique career spanning more than 25 years of leadership positions in business, academia and government focused on the intersection of law, policy, technology, national security, economics and markets.

 The National Law Journal named Adam a “Cybersecurity Trailblazer” in its inaugural list in 2015, and the Cybersecurity Docket named him to the inaugural list of the “Incident Response 30” in 2016.
 Adam has also been recognized as a leading cyber lawyer in Chambers Global, Chambers USA, The Legal 500, Global Investigations Review, and been quoted in the New York Times, Wall Street Journal, the Financial Times, Time, and other publications.

-Prior to joining APKS, he spent ten years as an executive leading global cyber policy for Cisco Systems, Inc. (serving as the Director of Global Security and Tech Policy); served in government – in the United States Department of Justice, Chief of Staff of the Antitrust Division and Member, DOJ Privacy Council; Deputy Administrator of the Rural Utilities Service, USDA; and a Search Manager in the White House, Office of Presidential Personnel (on leave from law firm); and academia (serving as the Associate Director of Policy, Dartmouth College, Institute for Security Technology and Society; and a Fellow at The Tuck School of Business).
+Prior to joining A&P, he spent ten years as an executive leading global cyber policy for Cisco Systems, Inc.; served in government – in the United States Department of Justice, Chief of Staff of the Antitrust Division and Member, DOJ Privacy Council; Deputy Administrator of the Rural Utilities Service, USDA; and a Search Manager in the White House, Office of Presidential Personnel (on leave from law firm); and academia (serving as the Associate Director of Policy, Dartmouth College, Institute for Security Technology and Society; and a Fellow at The Tuck School of Business).

-Adam is also a Senior Advisor at The Chertoff Group, a member of Business Executives for National Security (BENS), an Executive Fellow at the Center for Digital Strategies at the Tuck School of Business, and a member of the United States Secret Service NYNJ Electronic Crimes Task Force.
+Adam is also a Senior Advisor at The Chertoff Group, a co-leader of the Tech and Innovation Council of Business Executives for National Security (BENS), a Visiting Fellow at the George Mason University National Security Institute (NSI), an Executive Fellow at the Center for Digital Strategies at the Tuck School of Business, and a member of the United States Secret Service NYNJ Electronic Crimes Task Force.